Legal Secretary Jobs

 - Making appointments with clients

-Legal secretaries would work normal office hours, sometimes with additional hours at busy times, with twilight shifts being available in some larger firms.
+The working hours for a secretary are normal office hours 9-5, sometimes with additional hours at busy times, with twilight shifts being available in some larger firms.

-Legal secretary jobs will mainly work for solicitors.
+Legal secretaries mainly work for solicitors.
 Other employers who would employ a legal secretary would include the legal departments of large industrial and commercial firms, public sector organisations, barristers' chambers and courts.

-There are no set entry qualifications to become a legal secretary, although GCSEs/S grades or the equivalent are useful.
+There are no set entry qualifications, although GCSEs/S grades or the equivalent are useful.
 It is possible to enter as an office junior and train on the job, or to join a legal firm after taking a legal secretary course.
-General secretarial training is sufficient for entry, although specialist legal secretary courses are available.
+General secretarial training is sufficient for entry, although specialist courses are available.

 The Institute of Legal Secretaries and PAs and the Institute of Legal Executives (ILEX) offer qualifications in legal secretarial work as do many of the Scottish colleges and universities.

-Legal secretaries will find excellent promotional prospects to more senior legal secretary jobs are possible.
-With further training, legal secretary jobs can become a legal executive, paralegal or licensed conveyancers.
+This job has excellent promotional prospects to more senior legal secretary jobs.
+With further training, they can become a legal executive, paralegal or licensed conveyancers.

 Legal Jobs by Email